nicoknoll/ProcessPreview/README.md

 ProcessPreview
 ==============

-*The ProcessWire module "ProcessPreview" is sponsored by Ole.*
+*The ProcessWire module "ProcessPreview" is sponsored by dreizunull.com.*

 This module adds a "preview" button to a page your editing.
 After clicking it a preview of the changes will appear and a new window/tab.